Parvez Elahi sworn in as Pak Punjab's new CM amid high political drama | Politics

 - Pakistan

-Chaudhry Parvez Elahi took oath as the chief minister of Pakistan's Punjab on Wednesday, hours after the Supreme Court dealt a big blow to Prime Minister Shehbaz Sharif-led coalition by striking down the deputy speaker’s ruling and named the PML-Q leader as the new executive head of the country’s most crucial political province.
+PML-Q leader Chaudhry Parvez Elahi was sworn in as chief minister of Punjab by Pakistan President early Wednesday morning, in a boost to ousted premier Imran Khan whose party approached a top court seeking dismissal of Prime Minister Shehbaz Sharif’s government.

-In the widely anticipated judgement on a petition filed by Pakistan Muslim League-Quaid (PML-Q) leader Elahi, the apex court on Tuesday declared Deputy Speaker Dost Muhammad Mazari's controversial decision to reject 10 votes in the Punjab chief minister's election as “illegal”.
+Elahi, the 76-year-old leader backed by Khan's Pakistan Tehreek-e-Insaf (PTI) party, was sworn in at the directions of the Supreme Court which dealt a big blow to Prime Minister Sharif-led coalition by removing his son as the executive head of the country’s politically crucial province.

 Mazari refused to count the vote after PML-Q chief Chaudhry Shujaat Hussain through a letter directed his party lawmakers to vote for Hamza, son of Prime Minister Sharif and PML-N president.

-As a result, the ruling by the Deputy Speaker of Punjab Assembly is set aside and declared to be void, without lawful authority and of no legal effect, the apex court stated.
+''If my entry is restricted, it will be grounds for governor's rule,'' the PML-N leader asserted.

-In case the governor does not administer an oath to Elahi, President Alvi can do so instead, the court ruled in its short order.
-The court also declared all the appointments made by Hamza “illegal” and told the members of his cabinet to vacate their offices.
+The Punjab province has been in turmoil since April which took a new turn on Friday when Elahi was not declared a winner.

-Soon after the verdict was announced, a jubilant crowd carrying PTI flags present outside the Supreme Court on the Constitution Avenue as well as a number of supporters on the premises burst into cheers and sloganeering.
+Soon after the apex court verdict on Tuesday night, a jubilant crowd carrying PTI flags present outside the Supreme Court on the Constitution Avenue as well as a number of supporters on the premises burst into cheers and sloganeering.

 Despite a heavy police contingent blocking the roads leading to the apex court building, a large number of supporters managed to reach the venue, and those who could not make it started celebrating at different police pickets on the way.

-The Punjab province has been in turmoil since April which took a new turn on Friday when Pakistan Tehreek-e-Insaf supported candidate, Elahi, was not declared a winner.
+''I appreciate our SC judges for standing firm and upholding the Constitution & law, against all manner of threats & abuse,'' Khan said, welcoming the apex court's ruling.

-Welcoming the apex court's ruling, PTI chief Khan said, ''I appreciate our SC judges for standing firm and upholding the Constitution & law, against all manner of threats & abuse.'' ''I want to thank the people of Punjab for coming out in unprecedented numbers in bye-elections against rigging,'' the ousted prime minister tweeted.
+''I want to thank the people of Punjab for coming out in unprecedented numbers in bye-elections against rigging,'' he tweeted.

 A resurgent Khan and his PTI have not just snatched the PML-N’s citadel in Lahore, they are also threatening to shake the very foundations of its weak power in Islamabad, the Dawn newspaper said in its editorial.